dhondta/python-tinyscript/docs/helpers.md

 :---: | :---:
 `ts.bruteforce` | generator for making strings using a given alphabet from a minimum to a maximum length `ts.bruteforce_mask` | generator for bruteforcing according to a given mask (either a string or a list of alphabets per character position)
+`ts.bruteforce_pin` | generator for bruteforcing a variable-length PIN code (by default, length is 4) starting with a public top-20 most common PIN values
 `ts.bruteforce_re` | generator for bruteforcing according to a given regular expression `ts.dictionary` | generator for parsing a dictionary, applying rules if provided `ts.expand_mask` | string expansion function for computing a bruteforce mask